-The faculty member shall be advised and counseled annually by the Department Head concerning his/her progress toward tenure.
+The faculty member shall be advised and counseled annually by the department head concerning their progress toward tenure.
 Non-tenured faculty also will be evaluated for progress toward tenure by the department promotion and tenure committee during the probationary period.
 Normally this will occur at the end of three years of service to Mississippi State University and/or one year before the earliest application for tenure can be initiated, whichever is more appropriate.
 Each department or academic unit must develop procedures and guidelines for the mid-term review.
 The promotion and tenure committee will discuss the materials, and the chair will summarize the opinions of the committee in letter to the applicant outlining both strengths and areas for improvement in the categories of research, teaching, and service.
 The letter will indicate whether the committee considers that the applicant is making satisfactory progress toward tenure.
-Copies of the letter will be provided to the applicant and to the Department Head who will place a copy in the applicant's personnel file.
+Copies of the letter will be provided to the applicant and to the department head who will place a copy in the applicant's personnel file.

-General Performance Standards and Evaluation of Professional Activities

-Every faculty member is expected to meet high standards of professional competence, integrity, and collegiality and to further the goals of his/her department or unit.
+General Performance Standards and Evaluation of Professional Activities and collegiality and to further the goals of their department or unit.
 In every case, a faculty member's performance in teaching, research/creative achievement (if applicable), and service will be judged by all parties for promotion and/or tenure decisions on the basis of specific criteria in written policy statements, developed by the appropriate academic units.
 It is important to note that positions will be evaluated on different domains of performance standards dependent upon responsibilities.
-All criteria should be based on the application of the highest professional standards and must be consistent with the university standards and all the following COE criteria:
+All criteria should be based on the application of the highest professional standards and must be consistent with the university standards and all the following COE criteria.